CIG-MAE: Cross-Modal Information-Guided Masked Autoencoder for Self-Supervised WiFi Sensing: Experiments

 \section{Experiments}

 This section systematically evaluates the proposed CIG\mbox{-}MAE framework.
-First, its effectiveness is validated by comparing it with several SOTA self-supervised learning methods on three public CSI datasets.
+First, we validate its effectiveness by comparing it with several SOTA self-supervised learning methods on three public CSI datasets.
 Subsequently, the model's behavior and performance are analyzed through ablation studies, hyperparameter sensitivity analysis, and settings with varying amounts of labeled data.